rccreager/hideface/README.md

 3. Run the Docker image:

         docker run -it rccreager/hideface:1.0
-4. Skip to the next section, ``Running a Test Attack''
+Now you can go to the next section, ``Usage''.

 ### Build yourself on Ubuntu